Hate Crew Deathroll: Tracks

-With this album, the band's sound became more condensed and less classical influenced, oriented more towards thrash metal and a harsher sound than previous albums.
+With this album, the band's sound became more condensed and less classical influenced, oriented more towards a heavier and harsher sound than previous albums.
 The keyboards were toned down as the guitars took hold as the more predominant instrument.

 The tracks "Sixpounder" and "Angels Don't Kill" are played in drop C (CGCFAD) tuning, which has the 6th (C) string tuned a step lower than the band's usual step-down tuning.

 The band shot a video for "Needled 24/7", but it ended up being very expensive and did not turn out the way they wanted.
 To make up for it, they shot the video for "Sixpounder".
 This video has an edited version, in which the blood looks less realistic, and the license plate at the beginning just says "COB 666".
 At the end of "Needled 24/7", there is a quote: "Death?
 What do y'all know about death?" taken from the movie Platoon.
 The lyrics of "Sixpounder" are about sixpounder cannons.

 "You're Better Off Dead" was the only single from the CD.
 The single also contained a cover of the Ramones' "Somebody Put Something in My Drink".
 It topped the Finnish singles chart and stayed in the top 20 for sixteen weeks.

 "Bodom Beach Terror" includes a quote heard in the movie American Psycho: "My pain is constant and sharp and I do not hope for a better world for anyone, in fact I want my pain to be inflicted on others."
 The quote can be heard at the end of the song.
 It continues at the beginning of the next track, "Angels Don't Kill", with "I want no one to escape."

 For the song "Needled 24/7" Alexi Laiho was dubbed in the top 50 for fastest guitarist of all time.

 The booklet contains the lyrics for "Needled 24/7", "Chokehold (Cocked 'n' Loaded)", "You're Better Off Dead" and "Hate Crew Deathroll".

 The song "Hate Crew Deathroll" is only 3:36, but earlier pressings had a hidden track lasting 3 minutes and 2 seconds where, if heard at a high volume, the band are having a lively conversation in their native tongue of Finnish.